contrapunctus-1/chronometrist/README.md

 ## Customization
 ### chronometrist-hide-cursor
-Set this to non-nil if you want to hide the cursor in chronometrist.
+Set this to non-nil if you want to hide the cursor in in the Chronometrist buffer.
 The line the cursor is on will be highlighted instead.

 ## Roadmap
 * New commands for statistics